leftspin/thoth-web/README.md

 # Thoth Web

-A web client for thoth.
+A web client for Thoth.